 - · Minimum wages have been established by the Minimum Wage Act 1983. - The Holidays Act 2003 entitles employees to at least four weeks paid annual leave.
-Special fully paid leave of five days annually is also available to cover absences such as sicknesses or bereavement after six months of employment.
+Special fully paid leave of ten days annually (accruing to twenty) is also available to cover absences such as sicknesses or bereavement after six months of employment.